WizBhoo/OCR_P05_Site_CV-Blog/README.md

 ```
 https://github.com/WizBhoo/OCR_P05_Site_CV-Blog.git
 ```
-* You need to create a dot env file to setup your DB environment variable for connection.
+* You need to edit the ".env" file to setup your DB environment variable for connection.
-* You need also to setup inside ENV variables for SwiftMailer to allow sending contact message or allow the use of the forgotten password form to send a reset password email for user account.
+* You need also to setup inside ENV variables for SwiftMailer to allow sending contact message or use the forgotten password form to send a reset password email for user account.
+* If you prefer you can copy the ".env" file and setup your credentials in a ".env.local" file.
 * From your terminal go to the Docker directory and launch Docker using those command lines :
 ```
 make build